-All students are expected to be actively working in an online environment each day in order to make adequate progress though their course of study.
-It is understood that in taking courses online each student's time logged in to their curriculum will differ.
+All students are expected to be actively working in an online environment to make adequate progress through their course of study.
+It is understood that each student's time logged in to their curriculum will vary in taking classes online.
 Some students will require more time than others.
-Within this reality, it is expected that students will need to be actively working online for a minimum of 4-6 hours each day to make the appropriate progress.
+During this time online, students must engage with their teachers and complete their assignments.
+Students who do not engage may be marked absent, even if logged on.